Catching Family Fun with the Colt 45s

 Nonprofit organizations also are getting in on the fun.
 Nearly every one of the 39 home games this summer is associated with a nonprofit.
 Each group is given a block of tickets to sell and can pocket half of the proceeds.
 A check is presented behind the backstop at each game.
 Bosetti says more than $20,000 was returned to nonprofits last season, with Cottonwood Little League being the year’s big winner: the youth baseball group sold 1,400 tickets and earned $3,500.

 The park’s new bocce ball courts, built by the Sons of Italy Shasta Lodge No. 2453 and which received rave reviews during last fall’s Paesano Days event, will be put to use for a tournament the weekend of June 23-25 when the Humboldt Crabs visit for a three-game series.
 The tournament will have room for 48 teams and all participants will receive game tickets.

 KIXE-TV partners with the Colt 45s on the Fourth of July.
 The public television station distributes 1,000 tickets that allow fans to set up chairs on the field and watch the fireworks as they explode in the northern sky above the Safeway supermarket.
 “That’s one of our big nights,” Bosetti says.
 Game time is moved back to 6 pm and the stadium lights go off when the first rocket is launched.

 Bosetti hopes July 21 is an even bigger night.
-With the Colt 45s on a rare road trip to Eureka, Tiger Field will become the venue for a fundraising concert by the country band Sixwire (known from their frequent appearances on the TV series “Nashville”) with special guests John Elefante (of Kansas fame), Steve Augeri (Journey) and Wally Palmar (Romantics).
+With the Colt 45s on a rare road trip to Eureka, Tiger Field will become the venue for a fundraising concert by the country band Sixwire (known from their frequent appearances on the TV series “Nashville”) with special guests John Elefante (former lead singer with Kansas) and Steve Augeri, the former lead singer with Journey.